 - 10 snow peas thinly sliced, lengthways

 - lime wedges

-- 1/2 cup coriander (cilantro) chopped
+- 1/2 cup fresh cilantro chopped

-- 1/2 cup mint leaves chopped
+- 1/2 cup fresh mint leaves chopped

-- soy sauce
+- soy sauce to taste

 - If you have a gas cooktop turn on the burner you intend to use for the soup and place the spring onions over the flame.
 Cook until the spring onions are lightly charred.
 If you don't have a gas burner cooktop you can skip this step, however I find it adds a lovely subtle charred flavour to the stock.

 - Now place a large saucepan over a low heat.
 Add the star anise, cinnamon stick, peppercorns, and cloves and toast until fragrant.
 This should take about 30 seconds or so.